alphagov/gsp/docs/troubleshooting_app_errors.md

 Contact us at [re-GSP-team@digital.cabinet-office.gov.uk](mailto:re-GSP-team@digital.cabinet-office.gov.uk) if you have any questions.

-Refer to the [Kubernetes documentation on accessing clusters with kubeconfig files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) for more information.
+Refer to the [Kubernetes documentation on accessing clusters with kubeconfig files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) [external link] for more information.

 ## Use kubectl to get information on your cluster